rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 In contrast, India started abolishing the good things we inherited from British rulers.
 India had the unique advantage of having  English as the medium of instruction in college education.
 English was a major test subject in the middle and secondary school education.
 We had two papers in English at high schools around the 1970s.
-West Bengal CPM was the first to dismantle English from primary and middle schools.
-Ironically, the CPM party, which draws its ideological link with CCP, advocated the abolition of English as a test subject.
-The party think tank argued that it puts a lot of stress to have a child learn three languages: mother tongue, Hindi, and English.
+West Bengal's CPM party government was the first to dismantle English from primary and middle schools.
+Ironically, the CPM, which draws its ideological link with CCP, advocated the abolition of English as a test subject.
+The party's think tank argued that it puts a lot of stress to have a child learn three
+languages: mother tongue, Hindi, and English.
 Soon, other regional parties tried to ape CPM.
 It led to a deterioration of the English language skills among Indians.

 The spread of education to rural regions is mainly dependent on government initiatives.
 Evangelical efforts were only confined to a few rural pockets.
 There were many hurdles in these efforts: